 What I Saw in Grand Canyon offers a sampler of many of the things families are most likely to see during their visit to the South Rim, as well as recommendations for easy walks and hikes.
 The book’s fun checklist format provides space for kids to record their own sightings while they learn about the park’s geology, wildlife, plants, and history.
 Back at home, they can use the book to share their Grand Canyon visit with family and friends.

-The book, illustrated with photos by Christopher Cauble, is now on sale at Riverbend Publishing.
-It will soon be available on Amazon and at local bookstores.
+The book, illustrated with photos by Christopher Cauble, is now on sale at Riverbend Publishing and on Amazon.
+It will soon be available at local bookstores.

 If you are a teacher or homeschooler looking for ways to extend What I Saw in Grand Teton: A Kid’s Guide to the National Park, here are a few activity ideas for you.
 My thanks to third-grade teacher Suzy Miller for “Safe Space”–a fun way to teach important lessons for kids living in or visiting areas with potentially dangerous wildlife.

 I’m excited to announce the release of What I Saw in Grand Teton: A Kid’s Guide to the NationalPark on April 1 by Riverbend Publishing.
 I wrote the text and Christopher Cauble provided the many beautiful photographs.
 Our book offers a sampler of many of the animals, plants, and places families are likely to see on a trip to the park, as well as space for children to record their own sightings.
 It also includes fun facts on everything from ranger hats to earthquakes.
 The wildlife “Guess what?” sections are some of my favorites.
 Did you know that bluebird feathers aren’t really blue?
 Or that the pronghorn’s closest living relatives are not antelope?
 (Hint: They are found in Africa and can grow up to 19 feet tall.)
 I liked digging into the research to find surprising details even about common species.